Seagate/cortx/README.md

 ## How to Contribute

 Please refer to our [Quick Start Guide](doc/QUICK_START.md) for detailed technical information about how to build and test the code as well as for suggested contributions and contribution guidelines.
 Please refer to our [Style Guide](mero/doc/coding-style.md) for a description of our code style guidelines.
+Please refer to our [Suggested Contributions List](doc/SuggestedContributions.md) to find ideas about what contributions are currently being sought.

 ### Discussion of the CI/CD